Meet Your Counselors

 Who’s Who

-Kayla Douglas, LLMSW
+Kayla Douglas, LMSW

 Approach: Kayla Douglas (she/her) graduated with a B.A. and Masters in Social Work from the University of Michigan.
 She has been an embedded CAPS counselor in the College of Engineering since 2020.
 Kayla utilizes an integrative strengths-based approach that is grounded in cognitive behavioral therapy and mindfulness strategies.
 She is committed to providing a safe and non-judgmental environment, while working collaboratively with students to empower them with the ability to grow their self-awareness, set goals, understand their values and develop resilience.